 - Negotiated rented premises for the JDRF National Office in Sydney, Australia.

-- Negotiated rented premises for the JDRF Melbourne Office – paid first two years rental in
+- Negotiated rented premises for the JDRF Melbourne Office, and paid first two years rental in advance.

-- Major donor to JDRF and Diabetes Australia (Vic).
+- A major donor to JDRF and Diabetes Australia (Victoria).

 - Former Chair of St. Vincent’s Medical Institute of Research.

 - Director of the Western Bulldogs Forever Foundation.